MahanandAdimulam/DeepFake-Slayer/README.md

 We are using FaceForensics++ dataset for training and evaluating the re-implemented FFD model.

-The FFD.py file consits the re-implemented FFD model.
+The FFD.py file consits the source code of the re-implemented FFD model.